No. 77 Squadron IAF

-No. 77 Squadron is a unit of the Indian Air Force assigned to Western Air Command.
+No. 77 Squadron IAF nicknamed as Veiled Vipers is a unit of the Indian Air Force assigned to Western Air Command.
 This tactical airlift aircraft will be able to undertake quick deployment of Special Forces in all weather conditions, including airdrops and landings on unprepared or semi-prepared surface even in complete darkness.
 Capable of undertaking low-level air-to-air refueling to enhance its range, rapid forward basing of personnel and equipment in emergent situations would be one of its multifaceted roles.